 The miracle of life does not require knowledge of its origins.
 The survival of life demands this knowledge.
-In order to develop some sense of who we are as well as what we are as well as where we are it would behoove each of us to expand our vantage in order to appropriately appreciate that we are.
+To develop some sense of who we are as well as what we are as well as where we are it would behoove each of us to expand our vantage to appropriately appreciate that we are.

 Now imagine the space mentioned previously.
-Imagine that you did notice a door and found that it was opened and all that was needed was to give it a little nudge.
+Imagine that you did notice a door and find that it was opened and all that was needed was to give it a little nudge.
 Voila!
 It opens into a hallway.
 You follow this hallway to an outer door, a hatch.
 You open the hatch and walk outside to see that you are on a giant superstellar space-going vessel.
-This vessel is so large it doesn’t register that anything could be so large.
-It seems to be infinitely large from your vantage.
+This vessel is so large it does not register that anything could be so large.
+It is infinitely large from your vantage.

 In an instant you recognize that you have lived in a stateroom within a habitation module within this giant vessel.
 This enormous structure is a marvel of technology and the whole time you were living in your stateroom you were told that was all there is and there was no other intelligent form of life.

 Would you argue about damaging your stateroom?
-You wouldn't think of damaging a stateroom on a seagoing vessel.
-We consider people who damage property that doesn't belong to them as inappropriate at best and criminal at worst.
+You would not think of damaging a stateroom on a seagoing vessel.
+We consider people who damage property that does not belong to them as inappropriate at best and criminal at worst.

 The point of the thought experiment is to expand the vantage of perception, cognition, thought for the purpose of contemplation.
-Again the farther we go with "where are we" the less we know.
-This is humbling for me and it should be for all of us.
-Given proper vantage each of us can find humility, connectedness and acceptance for one another.
-After all we ought to make room for each other given we're all in this together anyway.
+Again, the farther we go with "where are we" the less we know.
+This is humbling for me, and it should be for all of us.
+Given proper vantage each of us can find humility, connectedness, and acceptance for one another.
+We ought to make room for each other given we are all in this together anyway.